WojciechKrakowiak/letterize/README.md

 className: "letter",
 ```

-## Object properties
+## Object methods

+`Letterize.deletterize()` – Removes all wrapper elements created in initialization and sets all properties to undefined.

-`Letterize.targets` _(Array, NodeList, HTMLCollection, HTMLElement, String)_ – returns an array of targets
+`Letterize.getTargets()` _(Array, NodeList, HTMLCollection, HTMLElement, String)_ – returns an array of targets

-`Letterize.wrapper` _(String)_ – returns a name of wrapper option
+`Letterize.getWrapper()` _(String)_ – returns a name of letters' wrapper node. (i.e. "span")

-`Letterize.className` _String_ – returns a class name set on letters wrappers
+`Letterize.getClassName()` _String_ – returns a class name set on letters' wrappers

-`Letterize.id` _Integer_ – returns an id of the instance of Letterize class

-`Letterize.list` _Array_ – returns an array of arrays.
+`Letterize.list()` _Array_ – returns an array of arrays.
 Each of inner arrays corresponds to each target element and contains all wrapper elements with letters.
 It can be used to animate letters in each target simultaneously.

-`Letterize.listAll` _Array_ – returns an array of all wrapper elements with letters without any division.
+`Letterize.listAll()` _Array_ – returns an array of all wrapper elements with letters without any division.
 Usefor for animating all targets one after another, or for other operations made on all letters.

-## Object methods

-`Letterize.deletterize()` – Removes all wrapper elements created in initialization and sets all properties to undefined.

 ## TODOs

-- Provide some examples with "list" and "listAll" properties
-- Provide some use cases (i.e. with anime.js library)
+- Get feedback, improve, share :wink: